 Amikacin may cause serious hearing problems.
 Hearing problems may occur more often in older people or in people that are dehydrated.
 Hearing loss may be permanent in some cases.
-Tell your doctor if you have or have ever had dizziness, vertigo, hearing loss, or ringing in the ears.
+Tell your doctor if you or a family member have hearing loss not related to normal aging or have a history of hearing loss due to use of any medication or if you have or have ever had dizziness, vertigo, hearing loss, or roaring or ringing in the ears.
 If you experience any of the following symptoms, call your doctor immediately: hearing loss, roaring or ringing in the ears, or dizziness.

 Amikacin may cause nerve problems.
 Tell your doctor if you have or have ever had burning, tingling, or numbness in the hands, arms, feet, or legs; muscle twitching or weakness; or seizures.

 The risk that you will develop serious kidney, hearing, or other problems is greater if you are taking certain medications.
 Tell your doctor and pharmacist what other prescription and nonprescription medications you are taking.

 If you are having surgery, including dental surgery, tell the doctor or dentist that you are using amikacin injection.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests, including hearing tests, before and during treatment to check your body's response to amikacin.